- Environment & Conservation

-SPU is working with Cascade neighborhood businesses and property owners to construct a stormwater treatment system on four blocks on Yale Avenue North and Pontius Avenue North.
-This project will consist of four biofiltration swales, a pre-treatment swirl concentrator, and a diversion structure.
+SPU constructed a stormwater treatment system on four blocks on Yale Avenue North and Pontius Avenue North.
+The project consists of four biofiltration swales, a pre-treatment swirl concentrator, and a diversion structure.
 The project will greatly improve the quality of stormwater runoff entering South Lake Union.

-The next phase of the “Swale on Yale” Capitol Hill Water Quality project is scheduled to move into construction in April 2018.
-In this phase, Exxel Pacific will construct bioswales on the 300 blocks of Yale Avenue North and Pontius Avenue North (between Thomas and Harrison streets).
-This work will be performed in conjunction with Vulcan Real Estate’s construction of the Sitka building.
-We anticipate bioswale construction to be complete in mid- to late summer with street restoration work to follow.
+The last phase of the “Swale on Yale” Capitol Hill Water Quality project moved into construction in April 2018.
+In this phase, Exxel Pacific constructed bioswales on the 300 blocks of Yale Avenue North and Pontius Avenue North (between Thomas and Harrison streets).
+This work was performed in conjunction with Vulcan Real Estate’s construction of the Sitka building.

-By the end of construction, four city blocks will have stormwater treatment swales that remove pollutants before the water enters Lake Union.
+In mid-December, we anticipate planting the newest bioswales and wrapping up construction.
+Planting is weather-dependent.
+At the end of this work, four city blocks will have stormwater treatment swales that remove pollutants before the water enters Lake Union.